 where the 1 g reading is for that axis of the accelerometer pointed downwards, and the 0 g reading for the orthogonal axes.

-The data can be captured by setting up a terminal program (Hyperterminal is installed on most Windows PCs) — the settings have to be 9600 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
+The data can be captured by setting up a terminal program (Hyperterminal is installed on most Windows PCs) — the settings have to be 9600 baud, eight data bits, one stop bit, no parity, and no flow control.
 The data can be captured to a text file, converted as above in a spreadsheet program, and then graphed for analysis.

 The 800 readings in 12 seconds correspond to about 65 two-axis samples per second.
 (Using the MEMSIC device gets only about 30 samples per second, although the record lasts longer).
 You can get the sample rate by watching the LED to determine the exact time of the record and dividing by 800.